 You should allow for more than one potential major subject.
 Check the 100-level requirements for your potential majors as some majors require more than two 100-level courses or enrolment in a complementary subject such as Mathematics.

 An endorsement can be added to your major in recognition of the fact that your studies in that subject have had a particular focus.
 For full details on endorsements, including a list of required courses, see the Regulations for the Bachelor of Science or contact the College of Science Student Advisor.

-These subjects are not available as majors but have a course (or courses) that counts as a Science course.
+These subjects are not available as majors but have a course (or courses) that count towards your BSc:

 - Antarctic Studies